-In 2021, 54% of the gross royalty wells drilled in the Saskatchewan East region were in the Viking oil resource play.
-Strong development of the Viking continues to represent core production and growth areas for Freehold.
+In 2022, 45% of the gross royalty wells drilled in the Saskatchewan East region were in the Viking oil resource play.
+Strong development of the Viking continues to represent a core, stable production area for Freehold.

 Other significant plays of value in Saskatchewan East are the Mississippian Carbonates and Bakken plays in southeast Saskatchewan and southwest Manitoba, and the Shaunavon and Cantaur plays in southwest Saskatchewan.
-Together, these plays accounted for 39% of the gross royalty drilling in Saskatchewan East in 2021.
+Together, these plays accounted for 139 locations or 55% of the gross royalty drilling in Saskatchewan East in 2022.
 Freehold continues to see the benefit of well-capitalized and active operators pursuing high netback opportunities in this area.